The Superannuation Guarantee rate remains at 9.5% for the 2017/2018 financial year (and also remained at 9.5% for the

-Background: Originally, the SG rate was set to increase to 12% by July 2019 under laws passed by the former ALP government, and then pushed back to July 2020 by the new Liberal government, and then pushed back again to July 2022.
-In the 2014 Federal Budget, the Liberal government further delayed the SG increase stretching the timeframe over 12 years.
-Due to negotiations with the Palmer United Party to get the Mineral Resource Rent Tax repealed, the timeframe has now stretched to 1 July 2025 before Australian workers receive 12% SG.
+Background: Originally, the SG rate was set to increase to 12% by July 2019 under laws passed by the former ALP government.
+The increase to 12% was then pushed back to July 2020 by the new Liberal government, and then pushed back again to July 2022.
+In the 2014 Federal Budget, the Liberal government further delayed the SG increase by stretching the timeframe over 12 years.
+Due to negotiations with the Palmer United Party to get the Mineral Resource Rent Tax repealed, the timeframe has now stretched to 1 July 2025, before Australian workers receive 12% SG.

 Note: In short, the SG rate will now remain at 9.5% until 30 June 2021, and will then increase to 10% from 1 July 2021, and then increase by 0.5% increments each year until it reaches 12% by 1 July 2025.
 See comprehensive table below for more specific information.

 The Liberal government, in making a downward adjustment in how fast the SG rate will increase over time means that it will take 5 years longer for the SG rate to increase to 12% from the Liberals 2013 pre-election commitment, and 7 years longer than originally planned by the ALP .